-Tailor Resume to Higher Education Job Position
+Focus Your Resume to Match the Job Position

 If you are applying for a position that is the next step in your career path, such as transitioning from an instructor to a dean position, then include the relevant skills to secure an interview for the Dean of Students.
-However, if you are looking to enter the college or university scene as a professor or adjunct instructor, you would include a much different set of skills and may use some transferable skills from previous employment.
+However, if you are looking to enter the college or university scene as a professor or adjunct instructor, you would include a much different set of skills.
+You may use some transferable skills from previous employment.